 - "This vehicle is not built for on-road handling.
 Slow, vague steering, plentiful body lean, and a huge turning radius make the G-Class virtually no fun to drive on pavement." -- Consumer Guide (2013)

 Acceleration and Power

-The Mercedes-Benz G550 is powered by a 5.5-liter V8 that produces 388 horsepower and 391 pound-feet of torque.
+The 2015 Mercedes-Benz G550 has a 5.5-liter V8 that makes 382 horsepower and 391 pound-feet of torque.
 The G63 AMG has a twin-turbocharged version of the same engine, which generates 536 horsepower and 560 pound-feet of torque.
-Both models come with a seven-speed automatic transmission.
-The G550 is rated at an EPA-estimated 12/15 mpg city/highway, which is low for the class.
-The G63 AMG is rated at 12/14 mpg.
+Both models have a seven-speed automatic transmission.
+The EPA estimates that the G550 gets up to 12/15 mpg city/highway, which is poor for the class.

 Handling and Braking

 Automotive journalists are disappointed in the G-Class’ handling, stating that its sluggish steering is not ideal for driving on paved roads.
 Critics also report that its tall stance makes it feel unwieldy through turns and in tight spaces.
 Test drivers note that rivals like the Audi Q7 offer much better driving dynamics.

 - "Driven around turns, the tall and narrow G doesn't inspire confidence.
 Moreover, the steering is slow and doesn't return to center quickly, since this vehicle is set up for off-roading." -- Edmunds

 - "The G-Class proves easier to maneuver around town than expected, but still falls short of the ride one might experience in a more modern vehicle, such as the Audi Q7 or even the MB GL550." -- Kelley Blue Book